Early Detection Innovation Sandpit and Award

 - Relevant research expertise and experience

 Funding decisions will be made on the final day of the workshop by the workshop director and scientific mentors.
-The Director of the Sensor Technology for Liquid Biopsy workshop will be Dr Nitzan Rosenfeld, Group Leader at the CRUK Cambridge Institute and Chief Scientific Officer of Inivata.
+The Directors of the Sandpit will be Professor Jon Deeks, Professor of Biostatistics at University of Birmingham and Professor Fiona Walter, Professor of Primary Care Cancer Research at Queen Mary University of London.

-Decisions are ratified by our Early Detection Research Committee.
+Decisions are ratified by our Early Detection and Diagnosis Research Committee.

 Cancer Research UK contact details